-As of December 31, 2018 Pro Forma Actual Pro Forma As Adjusted (in thous ands, except share and per s hare data) Cash and cash equivalents 50,856 Related Party Payable 593,875 Long-term debt, net of current portion \$ 1,067,273 Stockholders' equity: Preferred stock, \$ par value per share; no shares authorized, issued or outstanding, actual; shares authorized, no shares issued or outstanding, pro forma and pro forma as adjusted Common stock, \$ par value per share; shares authorized and issued and outstanding, actual; shares authorized and shares issued and outstanding, pro forma and shares authorized and issued and outstanding pro forma as adjusted Additional paid-in capital (184,590) Accumulated deficit (145,404) Accumulated other comprehensive (loss) (26,096) Total stockholders' equity (deficit) (356,090) Total capitalization 1,305,058 additional paid-in capital, total stockholders' equity and total capitalization by \$\frac{1}{2}\$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase (decrease) of 1.0 million shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$\frac{1}{2}\$ million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Α s of December 31, 201 8 Pro Forma Actual Pro Forma As Adjusted s, except share and per r share data) Cash and cash equivalents \$ 50,856 Related Party Payable \$ 593,875 Long-term debt, net of current portion \$ 1,067,273 Stockholders' equity: Preferred stock, \$ par value per share; no shares authorized, issued or outstanding, actual; shares authorized, no shares issued or outstanding, pro forma and pro forma as adjusted Common stock, \$ par value per share; shares authorized and issued and outstanding, actual; shares authorized and shares issued and outstanding, pro forma and shares authorized and issued and outstanding pro forma as adjusted Additional paid-in capital (184,590) Accumulated deficit (145,404) Accumulated other comprehensive (loss) (26,096) Total stockholders' equity (deficit) (356,090) Total capitalization \$ 1,305,058 additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of 1.0 million shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) of 1.0 million shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.